Gravity racer: Construction

 Recently, more advanced gravity racers are beginning to emerge.
 These, intended for competition in the major soapbox races, are sometimes made of carbon fibre and feature a monocoque design, although most use a more traditional chassis or spaceframe design with bodywork made from materials such as plywood, corrugated plastic or similar.
 Examples of such soapboxes include the Lotus 119c and the Formula Gravity VXR Nimbus.

-In Australia billy carts tend to conform, even in the 21st century, to a more traditional or rudimentary specification often being constructed informally by juveniles from found or inexpensive materials with minimal adult input and used without safety equipment.
-However even when construction of vehicles is more formally organised, such as for the annual Blacktown and District Cub Scout Billy Cart Derby at Rooty Hill, NSW the vehicle is still constructed to a deliberately relatively unsophisticated design, although safety is a consideration.
+In Australia, Billy carts tend to conform, even in the 21st century, to a more traditional or rudimentary specification which rose to prominence throughout the country in the late 1800s and early 1900s, often constructed by juveniles from scavenged or relatively inexpensive materials.
+These carts are built with minimal adult input and used in backyards, suburban streets or local parks.
+However even when construction of vehicles is more formally organised, such as for annual Billy Cart Derbys throughout the country organised by community groups such as Cub Scouts, the vehicle may be constructed to either a traditional or professional standard in accordance with rules and regulations set by the organisers to ensure fair and safe competition.

-In Indonesia, billy carts are also known as 'gokar'.
+In Indonesia gravity racers are also known as 'gokar'.
 They are raced in different regions as a community social activity.
-The form of the cart is similar to the Australian one.
+The form of the cart is similar to Australian billy cart design.
 However, the wheels are often motor cycle wheel bearings.

-In Brazil, gravity racers are known as "carrinhos de rolimã."
+In Brazil gravity racers are known as "carrinhos de rolimã."
 Traditional designs are very minimalistic, with an open board-like body and wheels made up of naked ball bearings (no tyres allowed), usually discarded parts obtained from auto mechanics.

-Electric soapboxes are a new development and are not, in fact, pure gravity racers since they are electrically powered.